Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Results

 \subsection{Submarine environment}

-\paragraph{Submarine-easy} The first set of results has been run on the submarine-easy environment easier to generalize.
-For the adaptability index based on threshold $\omega$, considering a distribution of 1000 new environment for testing (Figure \ref{easy_generalization}), the eco-system is far more stable than the one agent approach and also gives a better result at the end of the training.
+\paragraph{Submarine-easy} The first set of results has been run on the "Submarine-easy" environment.
+For the generalizability index based on threshold $\omega$, considering a distribution of 1000 new environments for testing (Figure \ref{easy_generalization_gen}), the eco-system is far more stable than the one agent approach and also gives a better result at the end of the training.

-Not forgetting any good policy learned before is a key concept of the eco-system approach, which is confirmed by the catastrophic forgetting avoidance index $\xi$ (Figure \ref{easy_generalization}).
-The single agent approach forgots environments previously learned while learning new environments and the eco-system is always able to solve any environment previously solved.
+Not forgetting any good policy learned before is a key concept of the eco-system approach, which is confirmed by the catastrophic forgetting avoidance index $\xi$ (Figure \ref{easy_generalization_forget}).
+The single agent approach forgets environments previously learned while learning new environments and the eco-system is always able to solve any environment previously solved.
 The PPO algorithm with stable-baselines3 framework gives similar results, even if the performance of the single agent is lower than when using DDQN.
-(Figure \ref{easy_generalization_PPO}).

-\paragraph{Submarine-hard}The second experiment was conducted on the harder to generalize submarine environment (submarine-hard).
-The eco-system achieves similar performance on the adaptability index based on threshold $\omega$ (Figure \ref{hard_generalization}) on new environments while the performance of the single agent decreases.
+(Figure \ref{easy_generalization_gen} and \ref{easy_generalization_forget}). \paragraph{Submarine-hard}The second experiment was conducted on the harder to generalize submarine environment (Submarine-hard).
+The eco-system achieves similar performance on the generalizability index based on threshold $\omega$ (Figure \ref{hard_generalization_gen}) on new environments while the performance of the single agent decreases.

-The catastrophic forgetting avoidance index $\xi$ (Figure \ref{hard_generalization}) explains the results seen with the other chart, the catastrophic forgetting effect creates a lot of instability for the single agent.
+The catastrophic forgetting avoidance index $\xi$ (Figure \ref{hard_generalization_forget}) explains the results seen with the other chart, the catastrophic forgetting effect creates a lot of instability for the single agent.
 The agent is forgetting a significant part of what it has learned before.
-This is typical, as the agent aims to solve the current environment, it adapts his neural network to solve specific states, which means over-fitting to this environment.
-The likelihood to find similar states on another environment leading to the same action is really low, which means that the single agent has to modify its neural network to adapt to the new states and actions, creating what is called catastrophic forgetting.
+This is typical, as the agent aims to solve the current environment, it adapts its neural network to solve specific states, which means over-fitting to this environment.
+The likelihood to find similar states on another environment leading to the same action is really low, which means that the single agent has to modify its neural network to adapt to the new states and actions.
+We also run the same experiments using the PPO algorithm with stable-baselines3 framework, and got results confirming the superiority of the eco-system approach (Figure \ref{hard_generalization_gen} and \ref{hard_generalization_forget}).
+On both experiments we can see that the better performance in generalizability and the removal of catastrophic forgetting comes at the expense of the number of accesses made to the environments by the eco-system, see Figure \ref{hard_access}.